hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 >grch38
 >```

-Many of the annotation packages have much more information than what we need for functional analysis, and we will be the information extracted mainly just for gene ID conversion for the different tools that we use.
-However, it's good to know the capabilities of the tools we use, and we encourage greater exploration of these packages as you become more familiar with them.

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*